Table of Contents

 - Uterine fundal height: This is evaluated by measuring the distance between the fundus of the uterus and the pubic bone of the pregnant woman.
 A 4 cm or greater lag in fundal height for gestational age is considered significant.

 - Ultrasound examination: Precise dating of the gestation with an ultrasound between the 8th to 13th week of gestation is used to detect FGR later in the pregnancy.
 However, accurate dating is difficult as the gestation progresses.
 Fetal weight, head circumference and abdominal circumference measurements plotted against preexisting standardized charts help to diagnose FGR.
+Usually an ultrasound at 18-20 weeks of gestation is used to date the pregnancy and rule out any congenital malformations.
+Later the findings are compared to another scan done at 28-32 weeks of gestation to assess growth, symmetry, and brain physiology.

 - Estimated fetal weight <6th percentile indicates FGR while fetal weight >20th percentile excludes FGR.
 Serial ultrasound measurements showing decrease in fetal weight or estimated fetal weight at or <15th percentile is suggestive of FGR.